ruiyi-yang/ruiyi-yang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a first-year PhD student in the Faculty of Social Sciences at The University of Hong Kong.
-I earned a Bachelor’s degree in Economics <span style="color:#d5d4d4;">(First Class Honours)</span> from HKU’s Faculty of Business and Economics.
+I earned a Bachelor’s degree in Economics from HKU’s Faculty of Business and Economics.
 My research interests lie at the intersection of **spatial economics** and **development studies**.

 My first name is pronounced rway-ee.